hove-io/transit_model/src/documentation/transxchange_read.md

 tram | Tramway | Tramway| Tramway| Tramway trolleyBus | Shuttle | Shuttle | Shuttle | Shuttle

+If *Services/Service/Mode* is not specified or the value is unknown (a different value than those listed above), the default mode `Bus` is used.

 ### routes.txt
 A Route is created from a line and a direction of journey patterns (*StandardService/JourneyPattern/Direction*).